AntonioPereda/cmpm-121-demo-2/README.md

 ##CHANGES###

-- Debugging STEP 3
+- STEP 3 DONE
-- Somehow got this cool itteration of the drawing tool?
+- Started working on and added some starting code for Step 4